What to Expect

 • Eye pressure if age allows

-7. Now comes the eye drops.
-We usually instill 3 sets of drops.
-The first may sting like pool water; the child doesn’t feel the last two because their eyes are numb.
-This can be the most traumatic part of the exam but rest assured they really don’t hurt.
+5. After the initial exam, we'll usually instill 3 sets of eye drops.
+The first may sting like pool water, but the child doesn’t feel the last two because their eyes are numb.
 You and/or your child will then be asked to go back to the playroom to dilate (can take 30 minutes).
 The patient will notice that their near vision will get blurry.

-8. The drops may last for 6-8 hours depending upon the patient’s complexion.
+6. The drops may last for 6-8 hours.
 Don’t worry if they are still dilated the next morning.

-9. After an appropriate amount of dilation time the patient will be called back to the exam room in which several diagnostic tests will be preformed.
+7. After an appropriate amount of dilation time, you and/or your child will be called back to the exam room for the following diagnostic tests:

-• REFRACTION – Dr. Nick will use a special light (retinoscope) and different lenses to determine if your child needs glasses.
+• REFRACTION – Your doctor will use a special light (retinoscope) and different lenses to determine if your child needs glasses.
 They are able to make this determination even if the patient is unable to communicate.

 • OPHTHALMOSCOPY – A different light that is placed on the examining doctor’s head is then used to evaluate the internal structures of the eyes.

-10. At this point most of the information is obtained; The doctor can make the appropriate decision on how best to treat the child or adult patient’s unique condition.
+8. Based on these exams, the doctor can make the appropriate decision on how best to treat your or your child's unique condition.
 There will be an in-depth discussion about the condition and treatment options.
 All questions will be answered.

-11. If glasses are required a prescription will be given at the end of the exam.
-If the patient requests contacts a contact lens fit may need to be scheduled.
-See more information about contacts in the contact lens section of the website.
+9. If glasses are required, a prescription will be given at the end of the exam.
+If the patient requests contacts, a contact lens fit may need to be scheduled.

-12. A special treat will be given to the child and you will be directed to the check out area to make any follow-up appointments.
+10. A special treat will be given to your child, and you will be directed to the checkout area to make any follow-up appointments.